jlbernardo/cpp/09-module/ex02/README.md

 This algo is important because it finds a way to be unique.
 It makes fewer comparisons in the worst case scenario than the best previously know algorithms, binary insertion sort and merge sort.
 It has the minimum possible comparisons for lists up to 22 elements and has the fewest comparisons known for lists up to 46 elements.

 For 20 years, it kept the podium as the sorting algorithm with the fewest comparisons known for all input lengths.
-It is something pretty cool and that, indeed, most people should have at least heard about.
+It is something pretty cool that, indeed, most programmers should have at least heard about.
 Kudos to Lester and Selmer ~~and maybe Stanisław and Czen~~ for the achievement and kudos to 42 as well for adding it to the curriculum.